Skip to content

 • represent you during mediation proceedings to resolve the dispute;

-• commence formal legal action for IP rights infringement and represent you at court hearings.
+• commence formal legal action for trade mark infringement and represent you at court hearings.

-While you could do the above without legal representation, you stand to benefit with a solicitor instructing on your behalf.
+While you could do the above without legal representation, you stand to benefit from a solicitor acting on your behalf.
 Not only does it add greater weight to your arguments as you have a professional at your side, but the process will be done more efficiently.
-Ultimately, when you are protecting your business, you need to maximise the chances of a successful result.
-Therefore instructing a legal professional is strongly advised.

 Continue reading this article below the form